Frequently Asked Questions

 Q. How are payments handled?

 A. In order to ensure that you and your child get the most effective and creative teaching possible, I have established the following tuition policy.
-Tuition is due by the semester.
-Fall Semester will have 17 weeks – from approximately August 22 to December 16.
-Please see the web site www.Notes88.com for special events.
-Payment may be made in cash or check at this time.
+Tuition is due by the start of each semester.
+Payment may be made in cash or check, or by using Zelle to Notes88MusicStudio@gmail.com.
 Payment is due for all your regularly scheduled weekly time slots even if you are not able to attend.
-Please understand that your time is reserved for YOU and while I will try to reschedule if you give a 24-hour notice of absence, it is not guaranteed.
+Please understand that your time is reserved for YOU and while I we may be able to reschedule if your student is absent due to illness, make-up lessons are not guaranteed.

 Q. Is there a fee for a late payment?